Three Times Lucky

 Henry Holt & Co

 Nothing was supposed to happen.
 Her step-mom left her in the car for a few minutes while she ran inside to pay for antibiotics.
 But when Cheyenne woke, instead of her step-mom behind the wheel of the car, it’s a boy with a gun.
 She’d been kidnapped.

 Taking the car was supposed to be easy.
 It was running.
 Griffin hopped in and took it.
 He just didn’t realize there was a girl sleeping in the back seat.
 Once Roy starts calling the shots, things get complicated.
 The girl’s dad owns a big company.
 The boys want to collect a ransom.
 But Cheyenne’s pneumonia’s … Continue reading

 When Shy and his friends reach the California shoreline, they find widespread devastation and panic.
 What seemed at first like an easy mission – transport precious vaccines to Arizona to stop the spread of a disease destroying humanity – suddenly becomes near impossible.
 With the border closed and vigilantes hunting down anyone on the road, the trip seems like a hopeless cause.
 But with more and more people dying, Shy can’t give up.
 He must find a way to deliver the medicine and the evidence damning its creator.

 The rise of the ugly disease and the conspiracy behind its spread will likely remind readers of James Dashner’s Maze Runner series.
-The Hunted packs a high dose of suspense and a fast-paced plot that keeps the pages … Continue reading
+The Hunted packs a high dose of suspense and a fast-paced plot that keeps … Continue reading